DavisPL-Teaching/261/project/report.md

 Include any papers or websites related to what your project is going to do and citations at the bottom of your document.
 This can be the same list of references from your proposal, or it can include additional references.
-Please include at least 2-3 citations at a minimum.
+Please include at least 3-5 citations for your final report.